Online Shopping Statistics & Trends in 2022

 Between advertisements for e-commerce stores to the number of online marketplaces, it’s pretty hard to be an internet user and not notice that online shopping has exploded.
 If you’re wondering just how big it’s become, read on to discover 24 online shopping statistics and trends.

 Given that the internet is one of the fastest and cheapest ways to send information long distances, it’s no surprise that people made retail websites to take advantage of this new technology.
-However, you can only see how far it’s gone by looking at some online shopping statistics.
+However, you can only see how far it has come by looking at some online shopping statistics.

 Key Takeaways: